docker/docs/ee/ucp/authorization/group-resources.md

 A
 [namespace](https://v1-8.docs.kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 is a logical area for a Kubernetes cluster.
-Kubernetes comes with a "default" namespace for your cluster objects (plus two more for system and public resources).
+Kubernetes comes with a `default` namespace for your cluster objects (plus two more for system and public resources).
 You can create custom namespaces, but unlike Swarm collections, namespaces _cannot be nested_.